Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we present an in-depth analysis of the biased objective issue of the existing RSRL methods, and correspondingly propose Trajectory Q-Learning (TQL), a distributional RL algorithm for learning the optimal policy in RSRL.
-We justify the theoretical property of TQL and prove it converges to the optimal solution.
+In this paper, we first present an in-depth analysis on the biased optimization issue of the existing distributional RSRL methods, and show that the issue comes from a lack of history return distribution in value and policy modeling.
+Correspondingly, we introduce the historical value function that incorporate the history return distribution, and define risk-sensitive HR optimality for value and policy update.
+Upon our theoretical results, we propose Trajectory Q-Learning (TQL), a distributional RL algorithm for learning the optimal policy in RSRL.
+We justify the theoretical properties of TQL and prove it converges to the optimal solution.
 Our experiments and the detailed analysis on both discrete and continuous control tasks validate the advantage of TQL in risk-sensitive settings.
 In future work, we plan to extend TQL to more complex tasks and real-world applications.